sahil-kale/autoglide/estimator/readme.md

 Where $(x_i, y_i)$ are the glider's positions and $w_{meas,i}$ are the corresponding measured vertical air velocities (measured from variometer), with N being the total number of variometer measurements used in the estimation.

 ## Notes
 Consider optional regularization terms to prevent overfitting, especially if the number of measurements is low.
-Constraints on the variables (e.g., $W_0 > 0$, $R_{th} > 0$) can also be added to ensure physically meaningful estimates.
 Further, consider penalizing large changes in estimates between time steps to promote smoother estimates over time.